How a VPN can help you now that net neutrality is dead

 ISPs can see your IP address when you use a VPN.
 But thanks to encryption, they can’t see what data you’re accessing or sending.

 The repeal of net neutrality is an important milestone in the history of the internet.
 But knowledge is power.
-You can act to protect your online freedom by being proactive and better understanding how a VPN, like Norton WiFi Privacy, can help shield your information.
+You can act to protect your online freedom by being proactive and better understanding how a VPN, like Norton Secure VPN, can help shield your information.

 Click here to learn more about how Norton Secure VPN: